linux-cultist/venv-selector.nvim/README.md

 1. Add the plugin to your plugin manager (example below for `lazy.nvim`).
 2. Open any Python file.
 3. Trigger `:VenvSelect` or your mapped key (example `,v`).
+4. Choose a virtual environment.
+5. Optionally open other python files in other projects and do steps 2-4 again.
+6. You can now switch between their buffers and the plugin remembers the selected venv for each project.

-4. Choose a virtual environment — the plugin sets `VIRTUAL_ENV` or `CONDA_PREFIX` and updates terminals opened afterward.
+The plugin configures your lsp to use the selected venv and also sets `VIRTUAL_ENV` or `CONDA_PREFIX` for use in terminals started from neovim.

 If you don't see your expected venvs in the picker, you can add your own searches.
-See [docs/USAGE.md](docs/USAGE.md) for examples.
+See [Creating your own search](docs/USAGE.md#creating-your-own-search) for examples.

 <br>